Miyakoda Station: Station History

 Miyakoda Station was established on June 1, 1940 when the section of the Japan National Railways Futamata Line was extended from Enshū-Mori Station to Kanasashi Station.
 Scheduled freight services were discontinued from June 1970.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 31 passengers daily (boarding passengers only).